-Pharmaceutical Scientists (AAPS) in association with United States Food & Drug Administration (FDA) and the United States Pharmacopeia (USP) to look into the basic of manufacturing procedure, compositional modifications changes during scale-up and post approval in the drug product.
+The SUPAC guidelines are prepared by the American Association of Pharmaceutical Scientists (AAPS) in association with the United States Food & Drug Administration (FDA) and the United States Pharmacopeia (USP).

-- SUPAC-IR/MR: Immediate release tablets, capsules, and soft gelatine capsules and modified release oral solid dosage forms which includes delayed release (DR) and extended release (ER); Manufacturing equipment addendum,
+- SUPAC-IR/MR: Immediate-release tablets, capsules, soft gelatine capsules, and modified-release oral solid dosage forms which include delayed-release (DR) and extended-release (ER); Manufacturing equipment addendum.

-- SUPAC-SS Nonsterile semisolid dosage forms which includes creams, ointments, gel, suspensions and emulsions, Manufacturing equipment addendum.
+- SUPAC-SS: Nonsterile semisolid dosage forms include creams, ointments, gel, suspensions, emulsions, and Manufacturing equipment addendum.

-As per the SUPAC guidance its summaries different level of changes, each level change describes as per below points:
+The SUPAC guidance summaries it identifies different levels of change.
+Each level of change describes as per the below points:

 - In-vitro dissolution analysis or in-vivo bioequivalence analysis,

-- The supporting documents required by the FDA to be filed in the NDA, ANDA or AADA.
+- The supporting documents required by the FDA are to be filed in the NDA, ANDA, or AADA.

-The post approval changes in the drug CMC for ‘moderate’ and ‘major’ allowed to be submitted in the annual report.
+The post-approval changes in the drug CMC for ‘moderate’ and ‘major’ are allowed to be submitted in the annual report.

-- Moderate: In case of moderate changes, applicant must submit an addendum prior to 30 day before the supply of drug product i.e. Change being effected (CBE)-30 supplement or in some cases addendum can be submit at the time of supply i.e. CBE-0 supplement.
+- Moderate: In case of moderate changes, the applicant must submit an addendum prior to 30 days before the supply of drug product i.e. Change being effected (CBE)-30 supplement, or in some cases, an addendum can be submitted at the time of supply i.e. CBE-0 supplement.

-- Major: In case of major changes, applicant must submit and receive FDA approval of a prior approval supplement (PAS) before the distribution of drug product.
+- Major: In case of major changes, the applicant must submit and receive FDA approval of a prior approval supplement (PAS) before the distribution of the drug product.

-Drug product manufactured with the proposed changes as per below:
+Drug products manufactured with the proposed changes are as per below: